guitoun3/android-remote-config/README.md

 [ ![Download](https://api.bintray.com/packages/guitoun3/maven/android-remote-config/images/download.svg) ](https://bintray.com/guitoun3/maven/android-remote-config/_latestVersion)

-This library will parse a remote JSON to persist its key/value in SharedPreferences.
+This library will parse a remote JSON to persists its key/value in SharedPreferences.
 If there is no Internet connection then local JSON will be used.

 ## Installation